I Hate Mowing the Yard

 It's spring, and it's time for the first mowing of the season

 But I'm putting off mowing the front yard now that spring is here.
+It needs mowing badly.

-It needs it.
 But the dandelions are yellow polka dots in the green yard and the shepherds purse is blooming.
 The henbit has turned our lawn into a purple carpet.

-Pyrenees puppy in purple henbit
+A brown and white Pyrenees puppy in a patch of purple henbit

 One of the Pyrenees puppies we had a few years ago.